yjs/yjs/README.md

 * y.db.userId :: String
   * The used user id for this client. **Never overwrite this**

-# Status
-Yjs is a work in progress.
-Different versions of the *y-* repositories may not work together.
-Just drop me a line if you run into troubles.

 ## Get help
 There are some friendly people on [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/y-js/yjs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) who may help you with your problem, and answer your questions.

 Please report _any_ issues to the [Github issue page](https://github.com/y-js/yjs/issues)!
 I try to fix them very soon, if possible.
+If you want to see an issue fixed, please subscribe to the thread (or remind me via gitter).

 ## Changelog

+### 9.0.0
+There were several rolling updates from 0.6 to 0.8.
+We'll now follow the semver versioning scheme.
+This is all what this jump from 0.8 to 9.0 is about.

-### 1.0.0
+### 0.6.0
 This is a complete rewrite of the 0.5 version of Yjs.
-Since Yjs 1.0 it is possible to work asynchronously on a persistent database, which enables offline support.
+Since Yjs 0.6.0 it is possible to work asynchronously on a persistent database, which enables offline support.
 * Switched to semver versioning
 * Requires a promise implementation in environment (es6 promises suffice, included in all the major browsers).
 Otherwise you have to include a polyfill
 * Y.Object has been renamed to Y.Map